maf2418/Perceptbot/motor_controller/README.md

+# Perceptbot Motor Controller

+This directory contains the source code for the Perceptbot motor controller.

+A refactoring of this code is located in the `refactored/` directory.

-# How to use these files
+## How to use these files

 Anything you do depends on `roscore`.
+Unless you are launching the Perceptbot using the `main.launch` file, `roscore` will not be running by default.
 So open up a terminal and enter: `$ roscore`

 ## teleop and motor controller

-In a terminal:
+It is possible to use a `teleop` script to control the Perceptbot manually, using keyboard input.
+If you'd like to do this, make sure that `roscore` is running (see above), and then run the motor controller script, using `roslaunch`.

+The motor controller listens for messages over `cmd_vel`.
+As the `teleop` script broadcasts over `cmd_vel`, all you now need to do is run the `teleop` script.
+To do this, open up another terminal, switch to the `teleop_twist_keyboard` directory (the location of `teleop_twist_keyboard.py`) and type

-`$ cd ~/overlay_ws/src/teleop_twist_keyboard/` `$ rosrun teleop_twist_keyboard teleop_twist_keyboard.py`
+`$ rosrun teleop_twist_keyboard teleop_twist_keyboard.py`

-In another terminal: `$ cd ~/overlay_ws/src/motor_controller/src` `$ python commander.py`

-The `teleop_twist_keyboard.py` script is what we are using to pass keyboard input to cmd\_vel.
-Output is represented as a Twist object; each Twist object has two Vector3 fields.
-You can instead use the navigation stack to pass cmd\_vel Twists, the controller.py script will listen to this too.

-The Listener object in move.py listens to cmd\_vel and then maps these Twist values into motor controls

 ## wheel odometry